Are you worried that your partner drinks too much?

 How do I know my partner has a drinking problem?

 While questioning your spouse on their drinking habits may seem like a bold move, the longer you leave the subject unresolved, the increased likelihood that the problem will only worsen.
+If you believe your wife or husband drinks too much, approaching the situation as soon as possible is important for both you and them.

 A study into the impact of heavy drinking on marriage revealed that couples, where one spouse was a regular heavy drinker to the point of intoxication, were 50% more likely to end their relationship in divorce than other couples.